shehabso/codeSchool/Assembly/readme.md

 ```bash
      LDR R2,[R0],#4
 ```
+operation
-operation : ADD SUB MUL <br /> use subs:if you  do not know the number or have a negative number <br /> if yo have a cary use ADDS <br />
+ADD SUB MUL
+use subs if you  do not know the number or have a negative number if yo have a cary use ADDS
-AND ORR  ANDS to set the flag <br />
+AND ORR  ANDS to set the flag
-BGT : branch greater than  <br />
+BGT : branch greater than
 ``` bash
 .global _start
 start: